GentRoyal/outreachy-contributions/README.md

 | Recall         | 95.93%  | 80.95%       | 93.14%  |
 | F1-Score       | 92.18%  | 85.00%       | 87.56%  |
 | ROC AUC        | 97.85%  | 87.29%       | 78.46%  |

-After training, I created a [correlation heatmap](url) to analyze feature relationships, a [precision-recall curve](url) to evaluate performance on imbalanced data, an ROC-AUC curve to assess [classification quality](url), and a top 10 feature importance visual to highlight key predictors.

 **For ERG 2D featurized Dataset**
 - The ERG 2D Featurised Dataset showed improvement over the DrugTax featurizer.